alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-04.basic.md

 %%%
-title = "Test to Falsify Claims of End-to-End Security in Encrypted Messaging and Encrypted Messenger Apps" abbrev = "e2esm" category = "info" docName = "apparently this tool demands a doc name but does not use it"
+title = "Test to Falsify Claims of End-to-End Security or End-to-End Encryption in Encrypted Messenger or Encrypted Messaging Apps" abbrev = "e2esm" category = "info" docName = "apparently this tool demands a doc name but does not use it"